sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 $ANDROID_NDK/build/tools/make-standalone-toolchain.sh \
   --toolchain=arm-linux-androideabi-clang3.6 \
   --install-dir=$ANDROID_NDK_STANDALONE_TOOLCHAIN
 {% endhighlight %}

+64 bit ARM devices use aarch64 instead of arm.
+The following commands may be useful when trying to figure out the architecture of your device.
+{% highlight sh %}
+adb shell "getprop ro.product.cpu.abi" adb shell "getprop ro.product.cpu.abi2"
+{% endhighlight %}

 The first program to build and run is a hello world example written in C.  In general, it is generally a good idea to have a working C implementation before writing anything in ASM.